MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 ### Create files or folders in OneLake file explorer

-1. Navigate to the OneLake section in Windows File Explorer.
+1. Navigate to the **OneLake** section in Windows File Explorer.

 1. Navigate to the appropriate folder in your item.

 1. Right-click and select **New folder** or **New file type**.

 > [!NOTE]
 > If you write data to locations where you don't have write permission, such as the root of the item or workspace, the sync will fail.
-Clean up files or folders that failed to sync by moving them to the correct location or deleting them.
+Clean up files or folders that fail to sync by moving them to the correct location or deleting them.

 ### Delete files or folders in OneLake file explorer

-1. Navigate to the OneLake section in Windows File Explorer.
+1. Navigate to the **OneLake** section in Windows File Explorer.

 1. Navigate to the **Files** or **Tables** folder in your item.